anismuslimin/profile-hyde/about.md

 My works can be seen on [Daily Iowan](http://daily-iowan.com/?s=anis+shakirah+mohd+muslimin).

 As a reporter, I value accuracy, accountability and teamwork.
-Personally as an individual I value diversity, justice, freedome, faith and education.
+Personally as an individual I value diversity, justice, freedom, faith and education.

 ### Social media